 Maintenance of Park Facilities

-The percentage of Portland residents rating the level of maintenance at park facilities as good or very good has fluctuated in recent years rising to 69% in 2014, but dropped significantly in 2015, back down to a level consistent with 2012.
+The percentage of Portland residents rating the level of maintenance at park facilities as good or very good has fluctuated in recent years rising to 69% in 2014, but dropped in 2016 to a level consistent with 2012.
 The largest declines between 2014 and 2015 occurred in neighborhoods west of the Willamette River.

 Maintenance of Park Grounds

 The percentage of Portland residents rating the level of maintenance for park grounds as good or very good remains steady at 84%.
-Between 2014 and 2015 west side neighborhoods experienced the largest declines (-4%) and outer east Portland had the largest increase (+5%).
+Between 2015 and 2016 the east Portland neighborhood coalition district experienced the largest decline (-8%).

 Funding for Facility Maintenance